curtaturc/AutoSplitTools/MX Simulator/README.md

 *Website: [mxsimulator.com](https://mxsimulator.com)*

 ---
-If there are issues, please do not contact me.
-This game is awful to work with.
+If there are issues, please [create a new issue](https://github.com/just-ero/AutoSplitTools/issues/new/choose) here on GitHub.